Skip to Main Content

 8. Will a judge comment on a particular case before him/her?

-Rule 2.10 of the Code of Judicial Conduct prohibits a judge from making any public statement that might reasonably be expected to affect the outcome or impair the fairness of a matter pending or impending in any court.
+Rule 2.10 of the Code of Judicial Conduct prohibits a judge or staff from making any public statement that might reasonably be expected to affect the outcome or impair the fairness of a matter pending or impending in any court.
 The rule specifically allows a judge to make public statements in the course of official duties, to explain court procedures and to comment on any proceeding in which the judge is a litigant in a personal capacity.

 9. What is a magistrate?

-10. What is the Committee on Judicial Ethics?
+11. What is the Committee on Judicial Ethics?

 Top